A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings - Local News 8

 Tan was a diligent, hardworking businesswoman, Hynson said, and her employees “were always sweet and nice people,” he said.
 “Very similar to her personality.”

-Hynson would often stop by her Cherokee County business to say hello, just like he did this past weekend, he said.
+Hynson would often stop by her Cherokee County business to say hello, just like he did the weekend before the shootings, he said.
 That was the last time he saw Tan, who was busy at the time.

 “I’ll come back later,” he remembered telling her when he saw her.